 Deutsche Telekom has a very heterogeneous workforce.
 The Group employs more than 200,000 people worldwide – young and old, women and men, people with different backgrounds, people with and without disabilities.

 For us, inclusion is the natural, mutual respect among all employees.
 In particular, the word stands for the equal participation of people with disabilities in working life and in society.

-Deutsche Telekom has exceeded Germany's statutory minimum quota of five percent for the employment of people with disabilities for many years.
-In fact, the employment rate of people with disabilities rose by another 0.2 percentage points in 2015, to 7.2 percent.
+Deutsche Telekom has exceeded Germany's statutory minimum quota of five percent for the employment of people with disabilities for many years with an average of 7.5 percent within the last years.

 With nearly 9,000 employees with disabilities in Germany alone, Deutsche Telekom has a special commitment to inclusion, which we support with a wide range of supportive measures, integration agreements and special training courses.